 Tools: You’ll need to be able to cut out your donuts.
 You can buy a donut cutter that will cut out the donut and donut hole at the same time.
 These tend to measure from 3 inches to 3 1/2 inches.
 Or you can use pastry cutters.
 I have a set of pastry cutters that have 12 different sizes of circular cutters.
-For these donuts I use the 3-inch cutter and the smallest 1-inch cutter to make the perfect size donuts and donut holes.
-They will be smaller than the large bakery donuts, but then I can eat two and not feel to guilty about it!
+For these donuts, I use the 3-inch cutter and the smallest 1-inch cutter to make the perfect size donuts and donut holes.
+They will be smaller than the large bakery donuts, but then I can eat two and not feel too guilty about it!
 You can always make larger donuts with this recipe, yielding a fewer number of donuts than the recipe indicates.
 You can always whip up another batch if you need a few more donuts, too, as this recipe is so quick and easy to make.

 Dough: Donut dough should be sticky, but not so sticky that you find it hard to work with.
 The key is flour.
 If the dough seems a bit sticky, add a little flour, no more than a tablespoon at a time.
 Also, it is important that you lightly flour the surface you plan on rolling the dough out on – including the top of the dough, as well as the rolling pin.
 Before you use the cutters, dip them in flour.
 After cutting one or two donuts, dip the cutters in flour again, to keep the dough from sticking.
 Once you cut the donuts, place them on a cutting board or baking sheet, lined with parchment paper.
 The dough will not stick to the parchment paper.

 *Honest moment* Frying things in oil used to intimidate me.
 But I’ve done it enough times that I am pretty comfortable with it now.
 Just use common sense and be careful.
-Here are a couple tips on frying:
+Here are a couple of tips on frying:

 - First, temperature is so important!
 When frying anything in oil, you’ll need a frying thermometer or candy thermometer.
 You’ll have to know the temperature of your oil to cook the food correctly.
 If your oil is not hot enough, your food will be under-cooked.
 If the oil is too hot, you will burn your food.
 For frying donuts, you’ll want your oil to be between 355F and 365F.
 The hardest part of making donuts is keeping your oil between those two temperatures.
 You will discover that as soon as you put the donuts in the oil, your temperature will drop.
-That is why you should never fry more than three donuts at a time, because your temperature will drop too low.
+That is why you should never fry more than three donuts at a time because your temperature will drop too low.
 Just keep a close eye on your thermometer, and take the time to adjust the oil temperature.
 If you need to, wait a few minutes in between batches to allow your oil to get back to 365F.
-But you also don’t want to put your donuts in oil that is over 365F, because they will be overcooked on the outside and most likely be under cooked on the inside.
+But you also don’t want to put your donuts in oil that is over 365F, because they will be overcooked on the outside and most likely be undercooked on the inside.
 If your oil is getting too hot, you can carefully remove it from the burner for a few minutes, to let the oil cool down.

 - Never drop the donuts into the hot oil!
 You will get splashed and burned.
 Most people, myself included, assume that the oil is going to sizzle and pop when you add the donuts, kind of like the trials of frying bacon.
 If the temperature is correct (not too hot) when you put the donuts in the hot oil they will sizzle, but they will do that under the surface, not splattering or spitting at you.
 The technique I use is to simply lay the donuts gently in the oil.
 They will initially sink to the bottom, but after a few second they will float to the top.